exploratory-io/book/markdown/markdown-dashboard.md

 Please see [here](parameter/parameter.md) for more details about Parameter.

+## Showing the Parameter Value on Dashboard

+You can show the current parameter value on the Dashboard using the R code chunk or R inline expression.
+Please see [here](parameter/parameter.md#referring-the-parameter-value-in-note-dashboard) for more details.

 ## Row Height Setting

 You can set a row height of each row if "Fit to Screen" option is disabled.